kserrec/exempla/README.md

 [![Validate catalog](https://github.com/kserrec/exempla/actions/workflows/validate.yml/badge.svg)](https://github.com/kserrec/exempla/actions/workflows/validate.yml)

-Learn transferable programming skills from exemplary source code.
+Learn programming from real examples at your level.

 Exempla is a curated, GitHub-native catalog of public open-source software.
-Choose a language and a learner Level from 1 through 5, then follow one concrete path through implementation and verification.
+Choose a language and a learner Level from 1 through 5 (novice to advanced), then follow one concrete path through implementation and verification.

 The catalog currently has **158 qualified learning paths from 148 public repositories across 20 languages**.
 Its **82 open slots are honest research gaps** under the expanded 3/3/2/2/2 capacity map, including 42 Level 1 gaps and 34 Level 2 gaps after the completed production and educational-exemplar research passes.
 Seventeen of 20 languages now have at least one qualified path at each of Levels 1 and 2.
 No